bestbrian/vibeship/npm/README.md

-# create-vibeship
+# vibeship

-Create a new Vibeship project with one command.
+Create a new Vibeship project or add Vibeship to your existing codebase.

 ## Usage

+### Create a new Vibeship project

 ```bash
 npx vibeship my-app